shubham-execideas/youuBlog/src/blog/welcome-to-digital-health-devices-meet-your-digital-twin-1.md

 ---
-title: "Welcome to Digital Health of The Future: Meet Your Digital Twin"
+title: "Welcome to Digital Health's Future: Meet Your Digital Twin"
 description: >+
   Digital Health is one of the fastest growing technologies in healthcare.
 Edge devices, or remote digital electronics, can measure patient progress, actively